uoe-is-apps/CollaborateUltraPortlet/README.md

 # Important!

-This portlet will only work with a valid Collaborate Ultra licencse and setup.
+This portlet will only work with a valid Collaborate Ultra license and setup.
 If you have a valid setup you will have been given API information which you will need to configure the portlet.

 # Requirements